Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 That is the code that connects to the storage account, creates a container and tries to upload a file to it.

-Lastly, we need to add some HTML code to make a basic, ugly HTML webpage that we can use as our frontend and GUI
+Lastly, we need to add some HTML code to make a basic, ugly HTML webpage that we can use as our frontend and GUI.
+This includes a section to upload and submit an image.
+Once an image is selected, it is automatically displayed before the user can proceed to submit it to the blob storage.

 ```
 @app.get('/')